Cobalt-Walnut/RPi5-Mallet-SoundBrite/README.md

 It computes frame energy in short blocks and compares to adaptive thresholds.

-If you get false triggers:
+If you get false triggers (too sensitive):

 Increase ATTACK_FACTOR (e.g., 7.5 → fewer ONs).

 Increase MIN_ON_TIME_SEC (e.g., 0.12) to avoid flicker.

-If it misses hits:
+If it misses the hits or notes:

 Decrease ATTACK_FACTOR (e.g., 4.5).